Oksana Mysina: Political views and activity

 Oksana Mysina has repeatedly taken part in mass protests, including the public demonstrations titled "For Fair Elections", "March Against Scoundrels" and "March of Peace".
 She was the emcee of the "March of Truth" rally in 2014 and of Alexei Navalny's "For the Change of Power" rally in 2015.
 She advocated the release of the defendants in the Bolotnaya case and members of the Pussy Riot group.
 She participated in the work of the "Congress of Intelligentsia Against the War, Russia's Self-Isolation and the Restoration of Totalitarianism."
-She supported Alexei Navalny in Moscow's mayoral election in 2013, and has frequently spoken out against the persecution of Russian historian Yury A. Dmitriev.
-In December 2021 she organized and hosted an online marathon of prominent public figures speaking in defense of Yury A. Dmitriev.
+She supported Navalny in Moscow's mayoral election in 2013, and has frequently spoken out against the persecution of Russian historian Yury A. Dmitriev.
+In December 2021 she organized and hosted an online marathon of prominent public figures speaking in defense of Dmitriev.

 In 2011, the actress signed the "Open Letter to Cultural Figures," opposing the presidential candidacy of Vladimir Putin.
 In March 2014, along with a number of other figures in the fields of science and culture, she expressed her opposition to Russia's annexation of Crimea.
 In May of the same year, together with other participants in a discussion platform titled "Round Table on 12 December", she issued a "Statement on the situation in the country, the responsibility of civil society and political elites", which declared that Russia was in "a transition to a fascist-type totalitarian regime is taking place".

-Four of Mysina's films have been expressions of her political views: Insulted.
-Belarus (2020), based on a play by Andrei Kureichik, exposed the horrors of the failed Minsk Revolution in 2020 (2020-2021 Belarusian protests); Voices of the New Belarus (2021), based on a verbatim play by Andrei Kureichik about imprisoned Belarusian protesters, features a performance by Russian politician Ilya Yashin who, himself, was sentenced to eight years in prison in December 2022; Escape (2022) a true-life film short about a refugee from the war in Ukraine; and Love is Stronger than Fear (2022), a short version of Voices of the New Belarus.
+Five of Mysina's films have been expressions of her political views: Insulted.
+Belarus (2020), based on a play by Andrei Kureichik, exposed the horrors of the failed Minsk Revolution in 2020 (2020-2021 Belarusian protests); Voices of the New Belarus (2021), based on a verbatim play by Andrei Kureichik about imprisoned Belarusian protesters, features a performance by Russian politician Ilya Yashin who, himself, was sentenced to eight years in prison in December 2022; Escape (2022), a true-life film short about a refugee from the Russian invasion of Ukraine; Love is Stronger than Fear (2022), a short version of Voices of the New Belarus; and Cherry Orchard.
+War (2023), a short mixing snippets of Anton Chekhov's writings with documentary interviews that reveal the struggles of Russian and Belarusian theater and film artists who have opposed Russia's war against Ukraine.